ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    * Select the cluster group previously created.
 1. Click **Create**.

+{{site.data.keyword.satelliteshort}} will now deploy the resources described in the YAML to the clusters.

 ### Check the deployed resources
 {: #satellite-tour-deployed}

-{{site.data.keyword.satelliteshort}} will now deploy the resources described in the YAML to the cluster.

 1. After a short while, from the shell, list the config maps in your project.
 Repeat until you see the `example` config map in the list:
    ```sh